kishor-kashid/SkyGuard-Scheduler/memory-bank/progress.md

     - Error handling console.errors retained for debugging
     - Code formatted and consistent across project

+- ✅ **UI Enhancements & Resources Management**
+  - **UI Improvements:**
+    - Removed Plus icons from all buttons (Flights, Students, Instructors pages)
+    - Cleaner button design with text-only labels
+  - **Airports Expansion:**
+    - Added 10 more airports (total 16 airports)
+    - Includes Major, Local, and Cross-Country categories
+    - All airports include coordinates for weather checks
+  - **Aircraft Expansion:**
+    - Updated seed file to include all 13 aircraft (was 3)
+    - Includes Cessna, Piper, Diamond, Beechcraft, and Mooney models
+  - **Resources Management Page (Admin Only):**
+    - New Resources page (`/resources`) with tabbed interface
+    - Aircraft tab with search, statistics, and grid display
+    - Airports tab with search, statistics, and grid display
+    - Backend API endpoints for aircraft and airports (admin only)
+    - Frontend services, components, and routing
+    - Navigation link in Sidebar (admin only)

 ## What's Left to Build

 ### Phase 1: Foundation (PRs 1-3)